 Wealthy people with assets of more than £21.4 million, excluding the value of their primary home, view London as more important than any other business hub across the globe.

 London has 4,900 ultra-rich residents, which is less than New York’s 5,600, but because the UK is closer to Europe and offers easy access to both Asia and North America, an estimated 16,000 super-rich people pass through London every year for use of its services.
-Many of these people choosing to stay in the Montcalm Royal London City Hotel.

 The Wealth Report Editor at Knight Frank said “English is the language of business which makes both New York and London have an edge.
 But, a lot of it comes down to history as London has been a trading centre for a millennia and New York just doesn’t have that”.